gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

 In stage 1b, a fitness function is required to set a goal against which to compare results from the optimisation process.
 A number of pre-built fitness functions can be found in the ``fitness_functions.py`` module, e.g. ``minvalue``, ``maxvalue`` and ``xcorr``.
 Users can also easily add their own fitness functions to this module.
 All fitness functions must take two arguments:

 * ``filename`` a string containing the full path and filename of the output file
-* ``args`` a dictionary which can contain any number of additional arguments for the function, e.g. names (IDs) of outputs (rxs) from input file
+* ``args`` a dictionary which can contain any number of additional arguments for the function, e.g. names of outputs (rxs) in the model

-Additionally all fitness functions must return a single fitness value which the optimsation process will aim to maximise.
+Additionally, all fitness functions must return a single fitness value which the optimsation process will aim to maximise.

-Stages 2-6 are iterated by the optimisation process.
+Stages 2-6 are iterated through by the optimisation process.

 Parameters and settings for the optimisation process are specified within a special Python block defined by ``#taguchi`` and ``#end_taguchi`` in the input file.
-The parameters to optimise must be defined in a dictionary named `optparams` and their initial ranges specified as lists with lower and upper values.
+The parameters to optimise must be defined in a dictionary named ``optparams`` and their initial ranges specified as lists with lower and upper values.
 The fitness function, it's parameters, and a stopping value are defined in dictionary named ``fitness`` which has keys for:

-* ``name``, a string that is the name of the fitness function to be used.
+* ``name`` a string that is the name of the fitness function to be used
-* ``args``, a dictionary containing arguments to be passed to the fitness function.
-Within ``args`` there must be a key called ``outputs`` which contains a string or list of the names of one or more outputs in the model.
+* ``args`` a dictionary containing arguments to be passed to the fitness function.
+Within ``args`` there must be a key called ``outputs`` which contains a string or list of the names of one or more outputs (rxs) in the model
-* ``stop``, a value which when exceeded the optimisation should stop.
+* ``stop`` a value from the fitness function which when exceeded the optimisation should stop

-Optionally a variable called ``maxiterations`` maybe specified within the ``#taguchi``/``#end_taguchi`` block which will set a maximum number of iterations after which the optimisation process will terminate irrespective of any other criteria.
+Optionally a variable called ``maxiterations`` maybe specified which will set a maximum number of iterations after which the optimisation process will terminate irrespective of any other criteria.
+If it is not specified it defaults to a maximum of 20 iterations.

 How to use the package